-Our other Foundation board members feel that way, too - it's our turn to serve this hospital that's been so important to us - and this community.
+Our other Foundation board members feel that way, too - it's our turn to serve the medical teams that have been so important to us - and this community.

 I have spent a lot of time at the hospital myself - including when my mother was hospitalized for seven months with leukemia.
 I visited her every day.